- About Us

 The American Civil Liberties Union of Arizona In The Courts

 Riley v.
-City of Prescott: On August 8, 2011 the ACLU of Arizona, with the firm of Martin & Bonnett, filed a federal lawsuit against Prescott Mayor Kuykendall and other officials on behalf of KayAnne Riley.
+City of Prescott.
+On August 8, 2011 the ACLU of Arizona, with the firm Martin and Bonnett, filed a federal lawsuit against Prescott, Arizona Mayor Kuykendall and other officials on behalf of KayAnne Riley.
 KayAnne was fired from her job with the Yavapai County Humane Society (YHS), a City contractor after pressure from Mayor Kuykendall because she had spoken out about past acts of retaliation and bullying by the Mayor and the City.
-KayAnne was very well qualified for her job as a former war correspondent, public relations person and former Marine.
-The Mayor caused her firing consistent with his history of retaliatory acts against City employees.
-The Mayor filed a Motion to Dismiss a week after the case was filed (it was election season), and we filed in opposition.
-Agreeing with our position in his ruling, on February 16, 2012, Judge James Teilborg declined to dismiss Mayor Kuykendall or Prescott as defendants, noting that the facts in the Complaint state a plausible claim that the Mayor "violated Plaintiff's constitutional rights to engage in free speech free of governmental interference."
+KayAnne was very well qualified for her job as a former war correspondent, with a public relations background and former Marine.
+The Mayor’s actions in seeking her firing were consistent with his history of retaliatory acts against City employees critical of his administration.
+In December 2011 a partial settlement was reached with the YHS defendants.
+In return for a payment to KayAnne Riley, those defendants were dismissed from the case.
+The court denied the remaining defendants’ motion to dismiss in February 2012, noting that the facts in the complaint state a plausible claim that the Mayor "violated Plaintiff's constitutional rights to engage in free speech free of governmental interference."
 A hearing on cross-motions for summary judgment following discovery took place on February 11, 2014.
 The court subsequently denied both motions on February 18, 2014 but made important findings about plaintiff’s case stating that there was ample evidence for a jury to conclude that defendants had impermissibly acted against her in retaliation for her protected rights of speech.
 A trial is the next step after defendants’ interlocutory appeal of the decision to deny Mayor Kuykendall qualified immunity is decided by the Ninth Circuit.
 Plaintiff’s answering brief to the Ninth Circuit was filed on December 8, 2014.

 Jail & Prison Conditions